 No two cases are identical, making treatment even more challenging.
 The following milestones most often define the reference points on this spectrum:

-– Individuals for whom sinusitis is one aspect of a broader problem affecting their entire system like allergic rhinitis or even an autoimmune disorder.
+– Individuals for whom chronic sinusitis is one aspect of a broader problem; affecting their entire system like allergic rhinitis or even an autoimmune disorder.

 – People who have both a physical irregularity and a systemic problem.